-One example of a successful multi-stakeholder approach to supporting PSR integration is Refugee 613.
+One example of a successful multi-stakeholder approach in supporting sponsored refugees is found in the organization Refugee 613.
 This organization formed in 2015 as a grassroots network in Ottawa, Ontario has three main pillars to its work, "Inform, Connect and Inspire" (www.refugee613.ca).